Frequently Asked Questions

 A: GPRS provides nationwide Ground Penetrating Radar services with offices in every major city from coast to coast.
 Simply put, we are willing to do what it takes to accomplish your project goals, including travel.

 A: GPRS is dedicated to subsurface locating both for private utility projects and concrete scanning.
 By keeping our focus on these areas we have not allowed the company to deviate from this primary service that we provide to our customers.
 Locating is the only service that we specialize in, and we believe that allows us to be the best.
 We have found one key difference between us and our competitors is the total area we are able to scan in a given amount of time.
 Most companies we compete against are not able to cover the square footage or miles in the same amount of time that we are.
 While our minimum charge maybe slightly higher than some competitors we can effectively and efficiently cover more area.
-We also save your time by putting you directly in contact with the local technician in your area.
-This saves time by allowing our technicians to ask pointed questions regarding your project and enables them to determine if we are going to be able to help with your project or not.
+We also save your time by putting you directly in contact with the local project manager in your area.
+This saves time by allowing our project managers to ask pointed questions regarding your project and enables them to determine if we are going to be able to help with your project or not.
 Call us today to experience the difference yourself.

 A: Yes.
 We regularly use our equipment to scan for the location of rebar in concrete columns and walls.
 On occasion we are also asked to scan from the underside of a floor to mark out the reinforcing steel and any embedded conduits.
 This is most common when a customer wants to set anchors into a floor for large piping.